 18 Effective Email List Ideas for Romance Authors

 Free Author Email Planner available to Write with Harte Members.
 Not a member?
-Join here free.
+Sign-up free here:

 Below are 18 ideas on what you can send your email list.
-But before we get to that, I want to mention a couple of things that I think are important when considering what to email your subscribers.
+But before we get to that, I want to mention a couple of things I think are important to consider when deciding what to email your subscribers.

-In the end, authors who have a connection with their readers, have greater subscriber retention and sales, so think about your email as contacting a friend, not selling books.
+In the age of AI-generated everything, authentic connections with real people attract more readers.
+Authors who connect with their readers have higher subscriber retention and sales, so think of your email as a way to contact a friend, not to sell books.

 Planning Your Email

 If you don’t have an email or are new to email marketing, be sure to check out Build Your Author Email List of Raving Fans.
-Once your list is growing, you need to email them regularly.
+As your list grows, you need to email them regularly.
 It’s easiest to do this if you have a plan.

-- What will be the format of your email?
+2. What will be the format of your email?
 This is extremely helpful in coming up with your content.
-For example, my format is to open with a personal story, situation, or anecdote.
-Next I have something book related, which could be a special offer or sale or a new release, but it could also be research I’m doing or a snippet of something I wrote.
+For example, I open with a personal story, situation, or anecdote.
+Next, I have something book-related, which could be a special offer or sale or a new release, but it could also be research I’m doing or a snippet of something I wrote.
 Sometimes it’s about what I’m reading and has nothing to do with my books.
-Note, that in my “book” section, I don’t always have “buy my book.”
-In fact, while I have a link to my special offer in my signature, I actively promote a once a month or so (unless there’s something going on like a sale or new release).
+Note that in my “book” section, I don’t always have “buy my book.”
+In fact, while I have a link to my special offer in my signature, I actively promote it about once a month (unless there’s something going on, like a sale or a new release).
 A good book about the ratio of informative/entertaining content to sales content is Jab, Jab, Jab, Right Hook by Gary V. It’s older, but still good.

-- Consider releases, holidays, or themes.
-Keep track of what’s going on in your writing (e.g. releases), special holidays or events, or have themes for your email.
-This too can help you come up with ideas.
-For example, if it’s March, perhaps an email about spring cleaning books…assuming anyone gets rid of books.
+3. Consider releases, holidays, or themes.
+Keep track of what’s going on in your writing (e.g., releases), special holidays or events, or have themes for your email.
+This can help you come up with content ideas.
+For example, if it’s March, perhaps an email about spring-cleaning books… assuming anyone gets rid of books.

 Email Ideas

-Below are 18 ideas you can use to provide fun and informative information to your subscribers.
+Below are 18 ideas you can use to provide fun, informative content to your subscribers.
 It goes without saying that you don’t have to do all 18 of these ideas each week.
 Instead, use this list to plot your emails a month or so at a time, mixing things up so it’s interesting and rewarding for your subscribers.

 1. Sneak Peeks

 Share exclusive excerpts or early chapters from your upcoming romance novels.
-I love this because it’s like teasers that get your readers excited about the book.
+I love this because it’s like a teaser that gets your readers excited about the book.

 2. Character Profiles

 Introduce your readers to your characters.
 You can do it like an interview, or, like Pippa Grant, you can have your characters write part of the email.
-Or you can share the character’s profile, delving into their backgrounds, personalities, and motivations, letting readers know how you molded the character.
+Or you can share the character’s profile, delving into their background, personality, and motivations, and explain how you molded the character.
 Share fun facts or behind-the-scenes insights that will make your readers feel connected to your characters on a personal level.
 I’ve been known to share images or recipes related to my characters’ interests.

 3. Cover Reveals